crespire/GuildBankAudit/README.md

 # Guild Bank Audit (CSV)
 A fork of Guild Bank Audit.
-Locally, I have renamed the AddOn "GBC" because I don't use Blizzard GuildBank frames and I have to manually load the addon using command `/script LoadAddOn("GBC")` to access the buttons.
+Locally, rename the AddOn to "GBC" to make loading easied using command `/script LoadAddOn("GBC")`.

 This fork is really intended for use by my guild only.